 I do not find the answer to my question here.

 You just have to contact us at email@example.com.
-We always try to be super-reactive to bring you the most appropriate answer.
+We try to always to be super-responsive, bringing you the most appropriate answers.

 Install the Application

 To download the application on the AppStore, click here Downloading Newzik requires iOS9 or above.

 With an email address: When you launch the application, you can create an account with an email address, a password, and a username.
 You will immediately receive a confirmation email.
 You are now an official member of the Newzik family!